Gynecomastia

 You may have gynecomastia in one or both breasts.
 It may start as a lump or fatty tissue beneath the nipple, which may be sore.
 The breasts often get larger unevenly.

-The symptoms of gynecomastia may look like other medical conditions or problems.
+The symptoms of gynecomastia may look like other health conditions or problems.
 Always see your healthcare provider for a diagnosis.

 How is gynecomastia diagnosed?

-Your provider will take your past health and medicine history and give you a physical exam.
+Your healthcare provider will take your past health and medicine history and give you a physical exam.

 • Blood tests, including liver function tests and hormone studies